kleineluka/roxstar/README.md

 There is **a lot of stuff** covered that isn't listed here, this is just a general overview of some of the main things.
 I'll expand on this in the future! (for now.. focused on the actual code..)

 ## Code Structure 🛠️
-The client is a minimal Electron application that has Flash support enabled and the server runs through Express, Mustache, and Sqlite3.
+The `/client/` is a minimal Electron application that has Flash support enabled and the `/server/` on Express, Mustache, and Sqlite3.
+Due to the simple nature of the client, I'll only do an overview of the server structure here.

 - `/features/` hosts reusable helper functions for various tasks (ex. getting a user's level)
 - `/middleware/` hosts the stack that processes requests to the server (ex. routing requests or parsing data)